tramitit/guides/en/italy/urban_destination_certificate_request.md

 ---
-title: "Urban Destination Certificate Request"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Italy"]
+categories:
-meta_title: "Guide to Requesting an Urban Destination Certificate"
+- Italy
+date: '2024-06-07'
-description: "Detailed step-by-step guide on how to apply for an Urban Destination Certificate"
+description: Learn how to get an Urban Destination Certificate, required for property changes, transactions.
+Follow steps, submit documents & check local council for info.
 draft: false
+meta_title: 'Urban Destination Certificate: How to Obtain & Why You Need It'
+title: 'Urban Destination Certificate: How to Obtain & Why You Need It'
-translationKey: "italy-urban_destination_certificate_request"
+translationKey: italy-urban_destination_certificate_request
 ---

 ## Description
 ### What is it?